Collederas/collederas.com/content/blog/gothic-steamdeck/gothic-steamdeck.md

 ## Fix GD3D11 crash
 At this point, the game should run fine.
 However, if you encounter a GD3D11 crash on launch, there’s a fix.

+1. Launch the game and when presented with the mod screen, select GD3D11 and click on "Mod Files" at the top (you need to use the touch screen).
+This will open up a Windows-like filesystem browser.
+Note down the Location at the top (it is a big number).
-1. Switch to Desktop Mode and open Firefox.
+2. Switch to Desktop Mode and open Firefox.
-2. Go to the GD3D11 GitHub page.
+3. Go to the GD3D11 GitHub page.
-3. Download the 17.8-dev9 version.
+4. Download the 17.8-dev9 version.
 (You can switch tags from the dropdown at the top, next to the "Branches and Tags" indicator.)
-4. Extract the contents and copy/paste the files from GitHub into the System folder.
-(Do not put them inside a GD3D11 subfolder —paste them directly in System).
-You can find the Gothic System folder under:

-    ```text
-    Steam\steamapps\common\Gothic\system
-    ```

-    The AppID for Gothic is visible in the Steam URL when you navigate to your copy in the Library.
+5. Navigate to the GD3D11 System folder you noted down earlier and delete all its content (not the System folder itself, just its content).
+6. Extract the files you downloaded from GitHub inside the now empty Systems folder.

-5. Switch back to Game Mode and launch the game.
+7. Switch back to Game Mode and launch the game.

+_Thanks to Finalzero for commenting and pointing out an issue with this procedure.
+In an earlier version I was wrongly suggesting to unzip the github files directly in the Gothic system folder._

 ## Gamepad support